 - Too Much or Too Little Oxidative Stress: Both extremes are harmful.
 While too much oxidative stress leads to cell damage, too little can impair immune function and other essential processes.

 - Synonyms: OxidantIn chemistry, an oxidant is a substance that loves to take electrons from other molecules.
 Imagine them as tiny thieves in the world of atoms! • Other Scientific Names: You might also hear oxidants called oxidizing agents.
-They both mean the… Read More stress, free radical damage, redoxRedox, a portmanteau of “reduction” and “oxidation,” is a fundamental concept in chemistry that describes the transfer of electrons between molecules.
+They both mean the same thing.
+What does an oxidant do? • An oxidant… Read More stress, free radical damage, redoxRedox, a portmanteau of “reduction” and “oxidation,” is a fundamental concept in chemistry that describes the transfer of electrons between molecules.
 It’s a ubiquitous process that drives countless reactions in our bodies, the environment, and even the industrial world.
-Think… Read More imbalance
+Think of it as a dynamic dance of electrons, where molecules… Read More imbalance

 - Foods Containing Antioxidants: Berries, dark leafy greens, nuts, seeds, and spices like turmeric are rich sources of antioxidants.